 Columbus real estate is some of the most expensive in Michigan, although Columbus house values don't compare to the most expensive real estate in the U.S.

 Unlike some townships where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Columbus is a township of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Columbus who work in management occupations (9.81%), healthcare (9.03%), and office and administrative support (8.66%).
+Overall, Columbus is a township of professionals, service providers, and managers.
+There are especially a lot of people living in Columbus who work in management occupations (12.64%), office and administrative support (8.88%), and healthcare (8.39%).

-Columbus is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Columbus is a great place for families with children to consider.
+First of all, many other families with children live here, making Columbus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Columbus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Columbus’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small township, Columbus does not have a public transit system used by locals to get to and from work.